quicwg/base-drafts/draft-ietf-quic-tls.md

 Minimizing the size of these values increases the probability that clients can use them and still fit their ClientHello message in their first Initial packet.

-The TLS implementation does not need to ensure that the ClientHello is sufficiently large.
+The TLS implementation does not need to ensure that the ClientHello is large enough to meet the requirements in Section 8.1 of {{QUIC-TRANSPORT}}.
 QUIC PADDING frames are added to increase the size of the packet as necessary.

 ## Peer Authentication